Urobotos/Sandworm/README.md

 > [!NOTE]
 > **Chamber heating with PTC Heater (230V, 300W, with fan):** <br>
 > Always set the minimum chamber temperature (using M191) with respect to the type of heater and the installed parts inside the chamber.
-Compared to using passive heating only on the bed, some temperatures may be unattainable - in contrast, the PTC heater can reliably reach up to 50-60 °C. For safety reasons, the macro enforces a maximum limit of 60 °C, especially to protect the PETG parts inside the printer.
+Compared to using passive heating only on the bed, some temperatures may be unattainable - in contrast, the PTC heater can reliably reach up to 50-60 °C. For safety reasons, the macro enforces a maximum limit of 60 °C, especially to protect the PETG parts inside the printer. **Example of chamber temperatures on Sandworm printer:**
 >
-> **Example of chamber temperatures on Sandworm printer (after ~1 hour of printing, only Bed heating):**
+> **After ~1 hour of printing (only Bed heating):**
 > - Bed: 60°C | Ambient: 25°C | Chamber: 41°C
 > - Bed: 95°C | Ambient: 20°C | Chamber: 46°C
 > - Bed: 50°C | Ambient: 12°C | Chamber: 28°C